 Korczak visited Palestine twice in 1934 and 1936.
-He traveled around the country, but he mainly observed the pedagogical work carried out amongst the children in the kibbutzim and researched the potential and possibilities of Jewish life developing there.
+He travelled around the country, but he mainly observed the pedagogical work carried out amongst the children in the kibbutzim and researched the potential and possibilities of Jewish life developing there.

-During the first days of the II World War, together with fellow tutors and co-workers he was present at the House of Orphans day and night.
+During the first days of the II World War, together with fellow tutors and co-workers, he was present at the House of Orphans day and night.
 In September 1939 he spoke for the last time on Polish Radio, appealing to the people to remain calm.
-From the very beginning he constantly tried to obtain support for his institution.
-In the summer of 1940 he managed to organize summer camp for the children at a branch of the House of Orphans in the Wawer district of Warsaw.
+From the very beginning, he constantly tried to obtain support for his institution.
+In the summer of 1940, he managed to organize a summer camp for children at a branch of the House of Orphans in the Wawer district of Warsaw.
 In the autumn of 1940 the House of Orphans – as a Jewish institution – was relocated to the ghetto to Chłodna 33 street, to the building of the Maria and Józef Roesler Secondary Trade School and Korczak was arrested for a brief period for not wearing an armband with the Star of David, which the Nazis ordered every Jew to wear.

 In October 1941 the House of Orphans was once again forced to relocate.
-Korczak fought constantly for financial resources to pay for the maintenance of the children, but above all he made efforts so that, despite of the hopeless situation, life in the House of Orphans would run according to the prewar rhythm.
+Korczak fought constantly for financial resources to pay for the maintenance of the children, but above all, he made efforts so that, despite the hopeless situation, life in the House of Orphans would run according to the prewar rhythm.
 As much as possible the old ways of functioning and internal habits were preserved.
-In the beginning of 1942 Korczak officially took up supervision of the shelter for orphans Main House of Shelter in Dzielna 39 street, which was in terrible condition.
+At the beginning of 1942 Korczak officially took up supervision of the shelter for orphans Main House of Shelter in Dzielna 39 street, which was in terrible condition.
 In May 1942 he began writing a diary which described the dreadful reality of the Nazi occupation.

-Korczak consciously turned down opportunities which could have saved his own life: he didn't accept help to leave the ghetto and going into hiding, which was offered to him by his friends and on deportation day, in the morning of the 5th of August 1942, during the Grossaktion (the main stage of exterminating the population of the Warsaw ghetto) – he refused abandoning the children and workers of the House of Orphans.
+Korczak consciously turned down opportunities which could have saved his own life: he didn't accept help to leave the ghetto and going into hiding, which was offered to him by his friends and on deportation day, in the morning of the 5th of August 1942, during the Grossaktion (the main stage of exterminating the population of the Warsaw ghetto) – he refused to abandon the children and workers of the House of Orphans.
 Sources state that an attempt to remove him from the house was made by workers of the Jewish community (not by Germans).
 He must have taken into consideration that he wouldn't survive the 'resettlement to the east', but most probably he didn't know that Treblinka was a death camp.

 The last march taken up by Korczak and the children to Umschlagplatz is legendary, certified by many accounts and memories (not always coherent and credible in detail).
 It lived and continues to live its own life – in a mythologised version.
-However the essence of this legend reflects the real truth about Korczak – that he was a solid moral authority for all those who looked up to him for guidance and hope.
+However, the essence of this legend reflects the real truth about Korczak – that he was a solid moral authority for all those who looked up to him for guidance and hope.

 Works by Janusz Korczak: